-Open on Tuesdays (9AM-1PM) from early May through the end of September, Carmel's Farmers' Market features over 25 farmers and vendors, showcasing a breathtaking selection of locally grown produce and pasture-raised grass-fed meat.
+Open on Tuesdays 9 a.m.-1 p.m.( May-September), Carmel Farmers Market features over 25 farmers and vendors, showcasing a breathtaking selection of locally grown produce and pasture-raised grass-fed meat.
 The market is hosted by the Barnyard Shopping Village, which offers a world-class selection of couture shops, intimate boutiques, delectable dining options and stunning brick-lined courtyards.
 There’s a reason Carmel’s been dubbed “California’s Jewel.”

-With an intimate and charming atmosphere, River Road offers a variety of winery tasting rooms, often letting visitors sample with the actual winemaker.
-Conveniently only 20 miles east of Monterey and with a breathtaking selection of wines to taste, River Road Wine Trail has unsurprisingly become a major destination for wine lovers who visit the area.
+With an intimate and charming atmosphere, the Monterey Wine Trail offers a variety of winery tasting rooms, often letting visitors sample with the actual winemaker.
+Conveniently only 20 miles east of Monterey and with a breathtaking selection of wines to taste, Monterey Wine Trail has unsurprisingly become a major destination for wine lovers who visit the area.

 3. Ag Venture Tours